 Probation violation for driving on a suspended license

 Question: My drivers licenses is currently suspended and I was on probation for a 14601 and I just got another ticket for driving on a suspended license.
 I know I should not have been driving, but it was just a quick trip to the grocery store.
-For the most part I have not been driving since I was convicted, but I needed groceries and I needed to get some motrin for my son who has a fever.
+For the most part I have not been driving since I was convicted, but I needed groceries and I needed to get some motrine for my son who has a fever.

 I have read about a necessity defense.
 Is driving to get medication a good enough reason to avoid any issues?
-I am really nervous becauase I know the penalty for violating probation can be severe with lots of jail, and I don’t want to go to jail.
+I am really nervous because I know the penalty for violating probation can be severe with lots of jail, and I don’t want to go to jail.
 Plus there is no one to watch my son if I go to jail.
 Is this something you can help with?